-- Use the UP and DOWN buttons, as necessary, to highlight the desired Unit of Measurement. - When the desired Unit of Measurement value is selected, press the ENTER Dutton to save your changes and return to the Tool Settings menu.
+- Use the UP △ and DOWN buttons, as necessary, to highlight Unit of Measurement in the Menu, then press the ENTER button. - 3.
+When the desired Unit of Measurement value is selected, press the ENTER ⊕ button to save your changes and return to the Menu.